antierisalu/social-network/frontend/README.md

 [Trello](https://trello.com/b/JhSNJVWG/social-network)

-✅ image upload on register does not work

 When you cancel follow request other person can still accept the request and you end up following that person anyway.

-cannot close invite user to the group dropdown

-Event created, which is less than 2 hours from the current time does not show up

 Group members are not receiving notification about the new event created the group